-Submitted by: Received Funding in 2016-2017 or Fall 2017 Type amount received here: \$ Program: Is this a request to continue a previous project? □Yes □No You may copy and paste the relevant text from your previous proposal when completing this application Department Chair/Dean/Director Total Student Equity Funding Requested for 2017-2018 \$ Activities to be Supported with Student Equity Funds (Please mark all that apply): □Outreach ☐ Professional development ☐ Student services and student services categorical program ☐ Research and Evaluation S related programs and courses to improve student equity outcomes. ☐ Instructional support services do not generate FTES □ Other Direct Student Support □In-State travel
+Submitted by: Received Funding in 2016-2017 or Fall 2017 Type amount received here: \$ Program: Is this a request to continue a previous project? □Yes □No You may copy and paste the relevant text from your previous proposal when completing this application Department Chair/Dean/Director Total Student Equity Funding Requested for 2017-2018 \$ Activities to be Supported with Student Equity Funds (Please mark all that apply): □Outreach ☐ Professional development ☐ Student services and student services categorical program ☐ Research and Evaluation □ Adapting academic or career s related programs and courses to improve student equity outcomes. ☐ Instructional support services do not generate FTES that Other Direct Student Support □In-State travel